ln-markets/docs.lnmarkets.com/src/faq/app.md

 ## What is the initial margin?

-The initial margin is the amount in sats to deposit in collateral to open a position.

-The initial margin is equal to a margin plus a maintenance margin, which is the minimum amount to keep your position open (it includes opening and closing fees).
+The initial margin is the minimum amount to deposit in collateral to open a trade.
+It is equal to a margin computed for a given quantity and leverage plus a maintenance margin, which is the minimum amount to keep your position open (it includes closing fees).

 ## What is the maintenance margin?